 Questions about your base?
 Please contact your local MWR office for more information.
 They will have the most accurate and up-to-date information, including times, locations and eligibility.

 How You Can Help the Trees for Troops Program

 If you want to make a donation or get involved, here are some ways you can help out:

-- From the Trees for Troops website, buy a tree or make a tax-deductible donation towards the One Thousand Trees Campaign. $40 will send a tree to a deployed unit or a military family.
+- From the Trees for Troops website, buy a tree or make a tax-deductible donation toward the One Thousand Trees Campaign.
+Just $40 will send a tree to a deployed unit or a military family.

 - Visit a participating farm during Trees for Troops weekend to volunteer or donate.
 There is a list of participating locations on the Trees for Troops website.

 - When you buy your own family’s tree, ask if your vendor is involved in the Trees for Troops program.
 They may accept donations on the spot.

 - If you are employed, ask if your company will match your contribution, since it is to a 501(c)(3) nonprofit organization.

 - Finally, follow Trees for Troops on social media, and share their posts so more people can learn about this program!

 Since Trees for Troops is a program that can benefit both service members deployed overseas and military families stationed stateside, it is important to spread the word and let others know about this resource.